 Cyber harassment raises the risk of physical attack, offline stalking, and emotional harm.
 It also forces victims offline, preventing them from enjoying the economic, social, and political opportunities that networked platforms provide.
 According to Professor Citron, a cyber civil rights agenda is essential to deter and redress cyber harassment's harms to individuals, groups, and society at large.

 The Cyber Civil Rights Initiative (CCRI) seeks to answer that call for a legal and educational response to cyber harassment.
 We are a non-profit organization engaging in advocacy work through the development of individual campaigns meant to target specific cyber harassment issues.

 CCRI's mission is to help victims of cyber harassment by:

-- Promoting state and federal legislation to protect against such abuse, when appropriate.
+- Advocating for state and federal legislation to prevent such abuse, when appropriate

-- Providing a platform for emotional and moral support for victims.
+- Providing a platform for emotional and moral support of victims